History of Disney Channel: 1983–1990: As a premium channel

-Sometime in 1986, (Colossal) Pictures produced on-air identification bumpers featuring Mickey Mouse (his gloved hands, and sometimes his feet, only visible) and the logo, be they animated or live action.
+Starting in 1986, Colossal Pictures produced on-air identification bumpers featuring Mickey Mouse (his gloved hands, and sometimes his feet, only visible) and the logo, either animated or live action.

 In August 1989, the channel launched a series of interstitial segments called The Disney Channel Salutes The American Teacher; the channel subsequently began telecasting the American Teacher Awards in November 1991.
 By January 1990, The Disney Channel had about five million subscribers nationwide.
 In May of that year, The Disney Channel won its first Daytime Emmy Awards for the original made-for-cable film Looking for Miracles, the documentary Calgary '88: 16 Days of Glory, and the special A Conversation with...
 George Burns, as well as its first Peabody Award for the television film Mother Goose Rock 'n' Rhyme.